Logic Grid Puzzle Generator

 Formula Core:

-The raw search space grows with category count and item count.
-If n is the number of items in each category and c is the number of categories, the anchored assignment search space is:
+The raw assignment count grows from the item count per category and the number of categories.
+With n items in each category and c categories, the anchored search space is:

 Rule Core: